Presents a summary of Stanford's policies and practices related to research, including a review of obligations to students, staff, and sponsors.

 Patents and Copyrights

 All participating researchers, including postdocs, students, and visiting scholars, must sign Stanford's Patent and Copyright Agreement (SU-18) before the commencement of any research activities.
+Please consult with the Office of Technology and Licensing (OTL) with questions.

 5. Other Responsibilities